Yes, the day will soon be upon us, St Brigid’s cross day. Brigid’s cross or Brigit’s cross is basically a small woven cross.

 Be sure to share this post and comment below if you have made or bought your own Brigid Cross.

 P.S Get your weekly dose of Irish straight to your inbox every Friday.
-Join here!
-It only takes 20 seconds.
+Join here.